dr-sadat/dr-sadat.github.io/Research/student-research.md

 - Transcripts
 - Published articles (if any)
 - A brief description of your *specific* area of interest
+- A brief description of your skillset relevant to the research idea/project

 My email address: msadat@bradley.edu